Retirement is often a financial mess for women who save less and are short-changed in divorce deals.

 The shocking figures come from research by life and pensions giant Scottish Widows.

-Although 56% of couples squabble over who gets what from jointly owned property and more than a third want a fair share of savings, fewer than 10% include cash from pensions in any divorce settlement.
+Although 56% of couples squabble over who gets what from the jointly owned property and more than a third want a fair share of savings, fewer than 10% include cash from pensions in any divorce settlement.

 More concerns over pets than pensions